Aubagio: 7 things you should know

 - Aubagio has a long half-life of roughly 18-19 days and is eliminated slowly from your body.
 The half-life is the amount of time it takes for half of a drug’s concentration to be eliminated from your body.
 Because of the long half-life, it can potentially take several months for many side effects to dissipate.
-It takes on average 8 months to eliminate the drug (to reach a plasma concentration less 0.02 mg/L), but this is variable and may take up to 2 years based on differences between patients.
+It takes, on average, 8 months to eliminate the drug (to reach a plasma concentration less than 0.02 mg/L), but this is variable and may take up to 2 years based on differences between patients.

 - Your doctor may need to do an accelerated removal process using a specific medicine if you have any serious side effects, are pregnant, or are considering having a baby (both men and women).

 - Studies have shown that the clearance rate of Aubagio in females is 23% less than in males.

 Medicines that interact with Aubagio may either decrease its effect, affect how long it works, increase side effects, or have less of an effect when taken with Aubagio.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

 Aubagio interacts with a lot of medications.
 Examples of medications that may interact with Aubagio include:

 - live vaccines, such as the BCG vaccine, yellow fever, measles, and mumps vaccines